keerthiganesh98/DigitRecognition/README.md

 # DigitRecognition
-The model is developed to predict the number after reading and interpreting an image that uses handwritten font.
+The model is developed to predict the numeric values after reading and interpreting an image that uses handwritten font.
 # Dataset
 Dataset which is present in sklearn library.
 # Algorithm used